kikettas/Xamapod/README.md

 ### ObjectiveC pod

-When it finishes if the pod specified is an **ObjectiveC** pod, you will get an output like this:
+Once it finishes, you will get this output:

 ```sh
 ▸ Installing Pods... ✅